twisty/PossiblySmartThings/README.md

 This SmartApp temporarily switches things on (like light bulbs) when any specified presence sensor arrives.

-If a bulb is already on, we set it's brightness to 100%.
+If a light is already on, we turn the brightness up to 100%.

 Then, after a configuarable number of minutes, the switches / lights are restored to the state they were in before they were turned on by this SmartApp.

 ## [Motion lights](https://github.com/twisty/PossiblySmartThings/blob/master/smartapps/twisty/motion-lights.src/)

-This SmartApp temporarily switches things on (like light bulbs) when motion is sensed.
+This SmartApp temporarily switches things on (like light bulbs) when a motion sensor is triggered.

-If a bulb is already on, we set it's brightness to 100%.
+If a light is already on, we turn the brightness up to 100%.

 When the motion stops, we wait for a configuarable number of minutes, then restore the switches / lights to the state they were in before they were turned on by this SmartApp.